Kim Moore Bailey

-Kim has over 20 years of experience as an executive with expertise in strategic planning and community engagement.
-Before coming to Youth Outside, Kim was the Chief Operating Officer for College Possible, a national nonprofit focused on making college attainable for low-income students by creating more access points and opportunities for support.
-She was also Vice President for Outward Bound Inc., where she was responsible for supporting and growing Outward Bound’s urban programs across the country; and Manager of Denver Parks and Recreation for the City and County of Denver.
+Before joining Youth Outside, Kim was the COO of College Possible, a national nonprofit focused on making college attainable for low-income students by creating more access points and opportunities for support.
+She also spent five years as a Vice President at Outward Bound where she was responsible for supporting and growing Outward Bound’s urban programs across the country and worked as the Manager for Denver Parks and Recreation.

 Kim received her Bachelor of Science from Northeastern University and her Master’s Degree from New York University in Counselor Education.
-Kim also participated in Harvard University’s Kennedy School of Government Senior Executives in the State and Local Government program, and pursued additional educational opportunities at the University of Illinois and the University of Colorado.
-She serves on the Board of Directors for the Environmental Grantmakers Association, the Children and Nature Network, and the North American Association for Environmental Education.
-She is Co-Chair of the Environmental Education Funders Collaborative and serves on the Advisory Boards for Blue Sky Funders Forum and ChangeScale.
-Away from work, Kim enjoys spending time with her loved ones, yoga, and being outdoors.
+She also participated in Harvard University’s Kennedy School of Government Senior Executives in the State and Local Government program, and pursued additional educational opportunities at the University of Illinois and the University of Colorado.
+Kim serves on the Board of Directors for the Environmental Grantmakers Association, the Children & Nature Network, the North American Association for Environmental Education, and the Blue Sky Funders Forum.
+She also Co-Chairs the Bay Area’s Environmental Education Funders Collaborative and serves on the Environmental Literacy Steering Committee for the state of California.

 To contact Kim, call (510) 839-0731 or send her an email at firstname.lastname@example.org.